Rep. Nydia Velazquez pushes back on calls for Justice Sonia Sotomayor to resign

 - Oops!Something went wrong.Please try again later.

-Rep. Nydia Velazquez is pushing back on calls for Supreme Court Justice Sonia Sotomayor to resign soon to give President Biden the chance to appoint a liberal replacement.
+U.S. Rep. Nydia Velazquez is pushing back on calls for Supreme Court Justice Sonia Sotomayor to resign soon to give President Joe Biden the chance to appoint a liberal replacement.

-The outspoken senior Brooklyn lawmaker says fellow Democrats should allow the trailblazing 69-year-old jurist to make her own decision about when or if she wants to step down from the nation’s top court.
+The outspoken senior New York lawmaker says fellow Democrats should allow the trailblazing 69-year-old jurist to make her own decision about when or if she wants to step down from the nation’s top court.

 “Forcing the only Latina on the Court to retire isn’t going to get us a liberal majority back,” Velazquez tweeted late Thursday.